sussexstudent/falmer/README.md

 An main rule of the services that Falmer provides while still existing as an experiment is the idea that if required services can be wound down with minimal refactoring.

+# In production
+- **Search API proxy** *parsing the CMS results; next up: result curation such as pinning and filtering*

+# Upcoming
+- **Events Platform** Syncing MSL events, enhancing them for additional features such as named venues for infomation such as accessibility

 ## Ideas & Areas for exploration